vippsas/vipps-qr-api/qr-api-guide.md

 ### QR code formats

-The QR code image will be returned as a URL in the response for both one-time payment QR codes and merchant redirect QR codes.
-Opening this URL will return the image in the format and resolution set in the accept header.
+The QR code image will be returned as a URL in the response for one-time payment, merchant redirect and merchant callback QR codes.
+Opening this URL will return the image in the format and resolution set in the request.
 The URL to the image will look like this:

 ```json